Committees

 - improve existing infrastructure

 within Greenbrier, Pocahontas, Randolph, Tucker, or Webster Counties.
 Previous projects have accomplished watershed restoration, stream stabilization, invasive plant treatments, native plant reestablishment, wildlife and fish habitat improvements, recreational trail improvement, and road maintenance.
-The proposals must be pre-approved by the district ranger or forest supervisor where the project resides before being submitted
+Please see the “Funded Projects” section below for a list of the most recently funded projects.

 How to Apply?